Vinegar and Honey

 Ithican flinched as the harsh clanging of the cell door shutting behind him stung his sensitive ears.
 He closed his eyes and breathed through his mouth to try and keep out the sight of stone and the stench of fear.
 However it was useless, there was too much of both to keep it from reaching him.

 It had been nearly ten generation since any Elf had been held in this Market.
-Still, the blood of those who had died and the sweat of those who had been tortured here had soaked into the stone, permeating it so deeply that after all these years it could still be felt.
+Still, the blood of those who had died and the sweat of those who had been tortured here had soaked into the stone and had permeated it so deeply that after all these years it could still be felt.
 Ithican could almost hear the whispers of the captured sprits, unable to find freedom even in death.

 Ithican reached up and pulled at the choke chain that he now wore like a dog.
 He cursed himself for showing the Humans how horrified he was at the thought of being bought and sold like his ancestors.
 Displaying that weakness was why he wore the collar now, it was a symbol of slavery as old as time.

-They couldn’t make a slave out of him, however, he was now considered a political prisoner.
-To that end the Lieutenant had no qualms about using the Elf’s fears against him if it would lead to more information in the future.
+He wasn’t actually a slave, things hadn’t gone that far.
+However he was now considered a political prisoner and the Lieutenant had no qualms about using the Elf’s fears against him if it would lead to more information in the future.
 Information was definitely the name of the game.

 “I bet you’d be surprised how much you know, and my definition of ‘useful’ might be completely different.”